killianmuldoon/doca-platform/docs/guides/dpucluster.md

   kubeconfig: dpu-cluster-1-admin-kubeconfig
 ```

-When using the Kamaji cluster manager the CR will look like:
+#### Using the Kamaji cluster manager
+The DPUCluster will look like:
 ```yaml
 apiVersion: provisioning.dpu.nvidia.com/v1alpha1
 kind: DPUCluster